vuetifyjs/vuetify/packages/docs/src/pages/en/components/forms.md

 # Forms

-When it comes to form validation, Vuetify has a simple built-in system based on functions as rules.
-Want to use a 3rd party validation plugin instead?
-We provide examples on how to integrate with both [Vee-validate](https://github.com/baianat/Vee-validate) and [vuelidate](https://github.com/vuelidate/vuelidate).
+Vuetify offers a simple built-in form validation system based on functions as rules, making it easy for developers to get set up quickly.
+If you prefer using a 3rd party validation plugin, we also provide examples for integrating both [Vee-validate](https://github.com/baianat/Vee-validate) and [vuelidate](https://github.com/vuelidate/vuelidate).

 <promoted slug="vuemastery-forms" />